hergerr/hergerr.github.io/content/en/pages/resume.md

 - integrating leaflet.js with front-end and custom-rendered map tiles

 ![histmap](/histmap_1.png)
-One could see both areas (France), as well as points (Paris) indicating place of action.
+One can see both areas (France), as well as points (Paris) indicating place of action.

 ![histmap](/histmap_2.png)
-User could use a timeline (including autoplay function) and exclude areas from the UI.
+User can use a timeline (including autoplay function) and exclude areas from the UI.

 ![histmap](/histmap_3.png)
-On double click a list with publications from given radius were displayed in scrollable list.
+On double click a scrollable list with publications from given radius is displayed